• Event

 Over the period the State Children’s Council has been confronted with a number of problems, the chief of which is the lack of a reception home where destitute and neglected children could be accommodated pending their removal to foster homes or suitable institutions.

 That year, 32 children came into care, 9 European and 23 of Aboriginal descent.
 Only four of these were placed in foster care.
-While some of the Aboriginal children were placed in mission dormitories or Homes in the Northern Territory specifically established to take in children of ‘mixed descent’, the rest were sent to six different institutions in South Australia, Queensland and Victoria.
+While some of the Aboriginal children were placed in mission dormitories or Homes in the Northern Territory specifically established to take in Aboriginal children, the rest were sent to six different institutions in South Australia, Queensland and Victoria.
 These were:

-Even after the establishment of Receiving Homes from 1956 onwards, many children were placed there, before appearing in court, and then were sentenced to interstate institutions.
+Even after the establishment of Receiving Homes in the NT from 1956 onwards, many children ended up being sentenced to interstate institutions after appearing in court.

 The practice of moving children interstate continued through the 1960s and 1970s despite the gradual development of new residential care options in the Northern Territory, including secure care centres for children who had committed offences and cottage homes for children committed for other reasons.
 The lack of care options for children with disabilities continued into the late 1970s which meant that children with physical or intellectual disabilities continued to be sent south.